cdslaborg/paramonted/generic/2/_includes/specdram.md

 where $$\mu$$ represents the specification `domainBallAvg` and $$\Sigma^{-1}$$ is the inverse of the specification `domainBallCov`.

-If the user provides this input simulation specification, then any values set for the input simulation specifications `domainBallCor` and `domainBallStd` will be automatically ignored.
+If the user provides this input simulation specification, any values set for the input simulation specifications `domainBallCor` and `domainBallStd` will be automatically ignored.
 When set from inside an external input ParaMonte specification file, any missing element of `domainBallCov` will be set to the appropriate default value.
-To specify an ndim-dimensional spherical domain, set `domainBallCov` to the identity matrix whose diagonal elements are radius-squared of the desired hyper-sphere (n-ball).
-The default value for `domainBallCov` is an `ndim`-by-`ndim` Identity matrix for simulations (such as the ParaNest integrator) that require a finite domain and an `ndim`-by-`ndim` diagonal matrix whose diagonals are practically set to infinity for simulations that do not require a finite domain (such as the ParaDRAM and ParaDISE MCMC samplers).
+To specify a `ndim`-dimensional spherical domain, set `domainBallCov` to the identity matrix whose diagonal elements are radius-squared of the desired hyper-sphere (n-ball).
+The default value for `domainBallCov` is a `ndim`-by-`ndim` Identity matrix for simulations (such as the ParaNest integrator) that require a finite domain and a `ndim`-by-`ndim` diagonal matrix whose diagonals are practically set to infinity for simulations that do not require a finite domain (such as the ParaDRAM and ParaDISE MCMC samplers).

 > **Note**: The use of `Cov` in the name of this simulation specification is theoretically incorrect as the domain of the objective function is not a distribution.
 Even if it is considered a hyper-ellipsoidal uniform distribution this specification would still not represent its covariance matrix because it represents the Gramian matrix.
 However, the decision was made to name this specification as `Cov` because of its nice fit to the rest of the relevant simulation specifications and user familiarity with keywords.